romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 `getCurrentUserId` is a function to get the user id from the `JWT` token, leaving it beyond this tutorial, here is its [source](link to the user.service).

-After defining the `follows` relation in the user model, `db.user` receives a `follows` property which allows doing different queries, and the code above shows the use of such chained `create` method.
+After defining the `follows` relation in the user table, `db.user` receives a `follows` property which allows doing different queries, and the code above shows the use of such chained `create` method.

 If there is a need to do multiple queries it will wrap them in a transaction to prevent unexpected race conditions.